moneycle/moneycle.github.io/_posts/2015-02-28-a-penny-saved-is-four-dollars-earned.markdown

 image: /images/piggy-bank-640_360.jpg
 abstract: >
-  What is the true impact of spending relative to how much you need to save to support that spending?
+  What is the true impact of spending relative to how much you need to save to support that spending in retirement?
 ---

-We've all heard the phrase "a penny saved is a penny earned", which is usually attributed to Benjamin Franklin.
-And while Benjamin Franklin, inventor of the bifocals, is revered by the monocle-loving crowd, his adage does not accurately represent the true worth of a penny saved in the context of an early retirement.
+We've all heard the phrase "a penny saved is a penny earned", which is usually attributed to Benjamin Franklin, inventor of the bifocals.
+And while Benjamin Franklin is revered by the monocle-loving crowd, his adage does not accurately represent the true worth of a penny saved in the context of an early retirement.
 Let's take a look at what a penny saved in your monthly expenses equals in terms of how much money you need to save.

 ## Retirement Income